-B. No Legal Duty to Test
+C. No Legal Duty to Test

-The school district does not have a legal duty to require any employee or job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing.
+The school district does not have a legal duty to request or require any employee or job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing.